PeopleAdmin/tweemux/README.md

 * Use a machine on the Internet, that you both ssh into that.
 Can work very well, but the big downside is that you now have two lagged users rather than only one.
 * SSH port forward.
 This is my favorite, but the downside is that you have to have access to a shell account somewhere public.
 This is where `tweemux forward local 22 from somebox.com 2323` comes in.

-## No Public Box?

-If you don't have a public SSH account (like the way I use sharpsaw.org, above), let me know ( i-am-stuck@sharpsaw.org ).
-We'll solve that.

 ## Comms

 Once you've shared the tmux session, you've got a lot.
 But you still need more bandwidth with your pair.